New Discoveries in Bath Spa – London to Bath in a Day

 After I’d had my fill of Ancient Rome, I went back to the Pump Room.
 Afternoon tea in full swing, if the costumes had been different I might have been stepping back in time to the days of Jane Austen.
 A piano trio on the stage surrounded by spring flowers and tables of diners enjoying a classic afternoon tea.
 Despite a reasonable walk back to the Roman Baths from Clayton’s Kitchen – and skipping dessert there deliberately – I really wasn’t hungry enough for a full afternoon tea.

 The menu at the Pump Rooms though has a good range of options and I indulged in the Searcy’s Champagne Cream tea, which includes scones, a Scottish smoked salmon and cucumber pikelet with shallot creme fraiche, tea and a glass of fizz instead.
 It is definitely a good option if your appetite isn’t quite up to a full afternoon tea.

-I’d forgotten how much I like Bath.
-It’s a short train journey from London and an excellent day trip to take.
+I’d forgotten how much I like this elegant city.
+Bath really is a short train journey from London and an excellent day trip to take.
 And where else can you move through time quite so seamlessly?